andycranston/monopng/README.md

 mpng.solidrectangle(25, 10, 50, 30, 192)

 This creates a solid rectangle 50 pixels wide by 30 pixels deep of pixel value 192 (a nice dark grey).
-The left hand corner of the box is at pixel coordinates 25, 10.
+The top left hand corner of the rectangle is at pixel coordinates 25,10.

 To write the PNG image to a file use the `write` method.
 For example: